[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 vagrant@vagrant:~$ curl http://localhost:8080 hogehoge test

-The data was returned successfully.
+The data was returned safely.

 Does PHP work too?